Presentations

 Trust Based Relational Intervention® (TBRI) is an attachment-based, trauma-informed intervention that is designed to meet the complex needs of vulnerable children.
 TBRI® uses Empowering Principles to address physical needs, Connecting Principles for attachment needs, and Correcting Principles to disarm fear-based behaviors.
 While the intervention is based on years of attachment, sensory processing, and neuroscience research, the heartbeat of TBRI® is connection.

-Duration: 7 hours (one day) to professionals or carers
+Duration: 7 hours (1 day) to professionals or carers

 Location: By arrangement at your workplace or nominated venue anywhere in Australia or Asia